Prospecting lays the foundation for success in the commercial real estate industry.

-A follow up email is a great way to let prospects know that you’re still very engaged with them, and that you’d still very much like to continue the conversation with them.
+A follow up email is a great way to let prospects know that you’re still interested, you’re still engaged, and that you’d still very much like to continue the conversation with them.

-Back your email outreach with tools like ActiveCampaign and Hubspot, and your full outreach process will be looking stronger than ever.
+Back your email outreach with tools like Hubspot, and your full outreach process will be looking stronger than ever.

 Content marketing is one of the most powerful ways of drawing new prospects to your commercial real estate business.